Table of Contents

 What Was David Bowie’s Real Name?

 In 1947, David Bowie was born in Brixton, South London, England as David Robert Jones.
-Although he began his musical career as Davy Jones, he later changed it to David Bowie so he would not be confused with the Monkee, Davy Jones.
+Although he began his musical career as Davy Jones, he later changed it to David Bowie so he would not be confused with Monkee singer Davy Jones.

 How He Chose His Stage Last Name